phette23/c4l21-learn-to-love-the-command-line/content/052-intermediate.md

 # These two loops are equivalent
 $ NAMES="Eric Adriadne Katharina Dixon"
 $ for NAME in $NAMES
-$ do
+> do
-$ echo $NAME
+> echo $NAME
-$ done
+> done
 $ # translate space-separated text into newline-separated text, "\n" is a newline
 $ echo $NAMES | tr ' ' '\n' > namesfile.txt
 $ for NAME in $(cat namesfile.txt)
-$ do
+> do
-$ echo $NAME
+> echo $NAME
-$ done
+> done
 ```

-Note that Bash is rather loose about how you arrange these statements, you can write "do" on its own line, or alongside the first line of the looped operations e.g. `do echo $NAME`.
-What is nice is that Bash lets you type out loops over multiple lines: normally, when we insert a newline character by pressing <kbd>Enter</kbd> or <kbd>Return</kbd> the command line executes whatever text is the on prompt.
+Bash is rather loose about how we arrange these statements, we can write "do" on its own line, or alongside the first line of the looped operations e.g. `do echo $NAME`.
+What is nice is that Bash lets us type out loops over multiple lines: normally, when we insert a newline character by pressing <kbd>Enter</kbd> or <kbd>Return</kbd> the command line executes whatever text is the on prompt.
 But because Bash sees the "for" statement it knows to wait until it sees a corresponding "done" before executing our code.

 Bash also has [`case`](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_03.html) conditions, where you check a series of conditions and can specify a fallback if not are met, and [`while`](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_09_02.html) loops that execute as long as a condition is true.
 These are less frequently used (I use them a tiny fraction of the time that I use `if` and `for`) and we won't cover them.